 Storage of Academic Records

 Corpus Christi College maintains full student records for a minimum of seven years.
-After seven years, students’ records may be reduced to include only enrolment contracts, transcripts, and copies of diplomas (if issued).
+After seven years, students’ records may be reduced to include only enrolment contracts, transcripts, and copies of diplomas.
 The College archives students’ records on a secure redundant offsite storage site for a period of fifty-five years.